gp-config/nvim/README.md

 ---

+Syntax highlighting for languages are provided by treesitter grammars.

+Completion features are provided by LSP servers.
+They're managed by `nvim-lspconfig`.

+---

 #### init flow

 - `init.lua` is loaded by nvim, which `require`s some stuff (including an important function called `spec`)